amolinar1/DataMiningProject/README.md

 ### 👩‍💻 Code

-In the code file, you can find the code that gives the best accuracy on the test data.
+In the code file, you can find the code that gave us the best accuracy on the test data.
 We got an accuracy of 0.823.
 This means that in 82.3% of the cases, our model is right on the predictions.
+You can try to run our notebook to obtain the csv file with the predictions.

 ### 🖋 Summary of the weeks